abhishekgoyal-a11y/email-sender-gui/README.md

 3. Enter recipient Email
 3. Enter Subject and Message ,and you can also add files
 4. click on "send_mail" button
-# How to add email ,password and port number
+# How to set environment variable
 Example for Gmail
 EMAIL_ID_A='your@gmail.com,your password,smtp.gmail.com,465'
 Similarly for EMAIL_ID_B,EMAIL_ID_C